Deadline: November 3, 2014 (for study during 2015)

 - Page Two: Description of Proposal

 In one page, clearly describe your proposal in the simplest terms possible.
 Include a short descriptive title.
 State what your project is and what you expect will be its benefits to your understanding of international planning issues, your academic goals, and how it advances the planning profession.
+If your project is going to be completed in the context of a thesis or a class, describe how the research being done for the division will be unique.
 Describe your future goals in international planning.

 Please send material ONLY as an attached file in Microsoft Word format (.doc), rich text format (.rtf), or portable document format (.pdf).
 This makes it easier for circulation to our reviewers.
 Please submit only one proposal.

-Send your submission to Laura Buhl at firstname.lastname@example.org.
+Send your submission to Michael Kolber at email@example.com.